-4.32 Where prior extraction is proposed, Kent MWLP Policy CSM 4 Non-Identified land-won Mineral Sites and Policy DM 9 Prior Extraction of Minerals in Advance of Surface Development will apply.
-The avoidance of sterilising reserves is one of the 'over-riding benefit' criteria that could justify an exception to the Plan's mineral strategy (and so enabling minerals extraction to proceed on a site not allocated in the Minerals Sites Plan under Kent MWLP Policy CSM 4).

-- 4.33 Where prior extraction has been proven to be unviable, any mineral resources extracted during construction works and re-used on site are likely to be considered as an ancillary operation of construction works of the proposal under Kent MWLP Policy DM 21: Incidental Mineral Extraction.
-The on-site re-use of the excavated 'waste' mineral resources could be secured as a condition of any grant of planning permission. - 4.34 The following flowchart summarises the process that a LPA should follow when processing applications with land-won mineral safeguarding implications:
+- 4.32 Where prior extraction is proposed, Kent MWLP Policy CSM 4 Non-Identified land-won Mineral Sites and Policy DM 9 Prior Extraction of Minerals in Advance of Surface Development will apply.
+The avoidance of sterilising reserves is one of the 'over-riding benefit' criteria that could justify an exception to the Plan's mineral strategy (and so enabling minerals extraction to proceed on a site not allocated in the Minerals Sites Plan under Kent MWLP Policy CSM 4). - 4.33 Where prior extraction has been proven to be unviable, any mineral resources extracted during construction works and re-used on site are likely to be considered as an ancillary operation of construction works of the proposal under Kent MWLP Policy DM 21: Incidental Mineral Extraction.
+The on-site re-use of the excavated 'waste' mineral resources could be secured as a condition of any grant of planning permission.

-Minerals and Waste Management Infrastructure
+Minerals and Waste Management Infrastructure - Information Requirements